 If you are not certain about where do you actually want to run your business, you will encounter several problems in the future.
 First, you need to spend extra time and money because you have to change the location of your office.
 Second, you also need to close your NPWP of the previous office and declare a new one in the new place.

 Therefore, it is really important to decide where your company head office will be in the very first place for changing the location of the company head office is both complicated and costly.
 Some cities in Indonesia, such as Jakarta, allow a PT PMA to have a virtual office.
-However, you have to consult it with your consultancy agent.
+However, you have to consult with your consultancy agent.

-The Indonesian government has really strict regulations regarding the minimum amount of capital a PT PMA must have.
+The Indonesian government has really strict regulations regarding the minimum amount of capital a PT PMA must invest.
 This is done by the government to protect local businesses, with the hope that foreign investors cannot easily set up the PT PMA in Indonesia.

 Based on the Indonesian Law, it is stated that a PT PMA must have at least Rp.
 10 billion capital.
 Regardless of the currency rate, the government has set the amount in the dollar, which is not less than US$ 1 million.